Daraak/python_projects/README.md

 # python_projects
-These are few of my very very simple python projects
+These are few of my extremely simple python projects

 1. Logger:- This can be used to log the workouts and diet meals seperately, regardless of that the data can be retrieved particularly